xd009642/cv-visualiser/README.md

 viewing spans and when you select 1..N spans you can see all the values received in sequence with the field names.

+## Sub-projects

+* `cv-collector` - collects images and data for querying by GUI
+* `cv-subscriber` - implementation of the tracing subscriber and client to add to application
+* `cv-gui` - user interface to inspect images
+* `demo` - future demo application demonstrating the concept

 ## Prior Art

 * [Bonsai](https://open-ephys.org/bonsai)